The Great Wave Off Kanagawa by Japanese Artist Hokusai (1790-1849)

 Who is the Swedish Artist Hilma af Klint (1862-1944)?

-Hilma af Klint was a Swedish woman artist who was painting trailblazing modern artwork for her time.
-A revolutionary, creative figure she kept her art and paintings secret for many years.
-Despite her amazing works of art and legacy she left us, it has only been during the last 40 years that she has started to gain worldwide acclaim.
+Hilma af Klint was a Swedish woman artist who painted trailblazing modern artwork for her time.
+She was a revolutionary, creative figure who kept her art and paintings secret for many years.
+Despite her unique works of art and legacy, she left us, it has only been during the last 40 years that she has started to gain worldwide acclaim.